That dollar amount reflects a 23.2% rise from $47.2 billion in 2018.

-Based on the estimated exchange rate for 2020, the Peruvian Sol depreciated by -1% against the US dollar since 2016 and declined by -2.1% from 2019 to 2020.
-Peru’s weaker local currency makes its exports paid for in stronger US dollars relatively less expensive for international buyers.
+Based on the estimated exchange rate for 2022, the Peruvian Sol depreciated by -16.7% against the US dollar since 2018 but gained 1.2% from 2021 to 2022.
+Peru’s weaker local currency compared to its value in 2018 made its exports paid for in stronger US dollars relatively less expensive for international buyers.

-From a continental perspective, 46.1% of Peru’s exports by value were delivered to Asian countries while 23.4% were sold to importers in North America.
-Peru shipped another 17.6% worth of goods to Europe with 11.4% going to Latin America excluding Mexico but including the Caribbean (11.4%).
-Smaller percentages arrived in Africa (0.7%) and Oceania led by Australia (0.4%).
+From a continental perspective, 50.4% of Peru’s exports by value were delivered to Asian countries while 18.7% were sold to importers in North America.
+Peru shipped another 18.2% worth of goods to Europe, with 11.8% going to Latin America excluding Mexico but including the Caribbean.

 Peru’s Top 10 Exports

-By value, Peru’s top 10 exports accounted for over four-fifths (82.5%) of the overall value of its global shipments.
+By value, Peru’s top 10 exports accounted for 82.7% of total Peruvian global shipments.

 The following types of Peruvian product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.